ELIGIBILITY AND COMPETITIONS

 - The prize fund will comprise the total entry fees paid and vouchers will be given to the winners and runners up.

-- Flexi members and lifestyle members can win an individual competition and the prize credit but not the associated Trophy, with the exception of age related competitions (Hollington, Bardswell, Bucknell).
+- Lifestyle members can win an individual competition and the prize credit but not the associated Trophy, with the exception of age related competitions (Hollington, Bardswell, Bucknell).

-- Flexi or lifestyle members may win fun team competitions.
+- Lifestyle members may win fun team competitions.

-- Flexi or lifestyle members may play in Home friendly matches on payment of the green fee and match fee for catering.
+- Lifestyle members may play in Home friendly matches on payment of the green fee and match fee for catering.
 They may also play in away friendly matches but must make a contribution to the Lady Captain’s charity in lieu of the green fee plus pay the usual match fee for catering.

-- Flexi or lifestyle members may not enter any knockouts
+- Lifestyle members may not enter any knockouts

 - Junior members playing in adult Club competitions must play with and have their cards marked by an adult member who is eligible for the competition and who ideally is not a parent.